Beyond Top Activations: Efficient and Reliable Crowdsourced Evaluation of Automated Interpretability

-\textbf{Setup.} Based on our findings in previous section, we chose to conduct our crowdsourced study on the 5 best performing simple explanations, namely LE(SigLIP)\cite{oikarinen2024linear}, CLIP-Dissect\cite{oikarinen2023clip}, INVERT\cite{bykov2023labeling}, MAIA\cite{shaham2024multimodal} and DnD\cite{bai2025interpret}.
-We evaluated 100 randomly selected neurons for each of the two models, and we evaluated with 2 raters for each input and 90 inputs per neuron.
-This gives us a total of 1000 (neuron, explanation) pairs to evaluate for a total cost of \$720.
+\textbf{Details:} Based on automated evaluation results, we chose to conduct our crowdsourced study on the 5 best performing simple explanations: LE (SigLIP)\cite{oikarinen2024linear}, CLIP-Dissect\cite{oikarinen2023clip}, INVERT\cite{bykov2023labeling}, MAIA\cite{shaham2024multimodal} and DnD\cite{bai2025interpret}.
+We evaluated 100 randomly selected neurons for each of the two models, and 180 inputs per neuron with 3 raters each.
+This gives us a total of 1000 (neuron, explanation) pairs to evaluate for a total cost of \$2160.
 Our study was deemed Exempt from IRB approval by the IRB review board at our institution.

 \textbf{User Interface.} The main objective of our crowdsourced study is to have users annotate which inputs have concept $t$ present.
 We do this by presenting raters with explanation $t$ and 15 inputs per task, and asking them to select inputs where concept is present.
-The full study interface is shown in Figure \ref{fig:user_interface}.
+The full study interface and additional details are available in Appendix \ref{app:detailed_mturk_results}.